Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 protocol schemes.
 Subschemes can be signalled in the schemeIdURI as schemeIdURI@value.

-An informative scheme of defined roles in MPEG DASH and respective corresponding roles in HLS [[!RFC8216]] can be found below, additionally the forced subtitle in HLS might be derived from a DASH forced subtitle role as well by a [=Receiving entity=].
+An informative scheme of defined roles in DASH and respective corresponding roles in HLS [[!RFC8216]] can be found below, additionally the forced subtitle in HLS might be derived from a DASH forced subtitle role as well by a [=receiving entity=].

-Table 3: Roles for subtitle and audio tracks and HLS characteristics
+Table 3: Roles for subtitle and audio tracks and HLS characteristics.
 <table class="def">
     <tr>
         <th>HLS characteristic [[!RFC8216]] </th>